So you want to craft a killer pitch deck | TechCrunch

 Through our weekly Pitch Deck Teardown series, we’ve analyzed dozens of pitch decks that startups have used to successfully raise capital.
 Written by our in-house expert Haje Jan Kamps, a pitch coach, former founder and venture investor, this series presents a both-sides-of-the-table perspective on what makes a great pitch deck and the mistakes you should avoid.

-Here’s a rundown of our favorite teardowns from the past few weeks:
+Here are some of our favorite pitch deck examples from the past few weeks:

 We have decks from angel rounds through late stages, all right here.